microsoft/rushstack/api/node-core-library.packagename.parse.md

 # PackageName.parse method

-Same as [PackageName.tryParse](./node-core-library.packagename.tryparse.md)<!-- -->, except this throws an exception if the input cannot be parsed
+Same as [PackageName.tryParse](./node-core-library.packagename.tryparse.md)<!-- -->, except this throws an exception if the input cannot be parsed.

 **Signature:**
 ```javascript
 static parse(packageName: string): IParsedPackageName;
 ```
 **Returns:** `IParsedPackageName`

+## Remarks

+The packageName must not be an empty string.

 ## Parameters